sakai-mirror/wsrp/producer/README.txt

 6. performBlockingInteraction -- Ditto as getMarkup.

-Data persistence is not currently implemented, so all WSRP specific persistence is in-memory.
+The only data that is currently persisted is the consumer resigtration.
+List of supported Tools (portlets) is fetched from Sakai and no separate persistence is required.
+Consumer configured portlets are not supported yet.
+The persistence of registration information is done using the default mechanism that is included with the WSRP4J code, which happens to be a Castor based XML file persistence.
+The persistence files are written in WEB-INF/persistence directory, which will be overwritten if you re-deploy sakai-wsrp-producer, losing all consumer registrations.

 Data persisted by individual tools are not affected.
-Since portlet cloning is not currently implemented, the only place where this seems painful is if you restart Sakai's WSRP producer, consumer will need to re-register!
+Since portlet cloning is not currently implemented, the only place where this seems painful is if you re-deploy Sakai's WSRP producer, consumer will need to re-register!